 - Entertainment access

 Where the Delta SkyMiles® Platinum American Express Card falls short

 Frankly, there are other travel-branded cards that offer more points per dollar spent for travel, dining, supermarkets and gas.
 You have to really love Delta, because you can only redeem the miles you earn for reward travel, seat upgrades, merchandise on the Shop With Miles site, and SkyMiles Experiences.

 You’re limited to redeeming miles for reward travel on Delta and its SkyTeam alliance partners.
 Unlike other American Express cards, you can’t use your miles as a statement credit on your monthly bill.
 Plus, SkyMiles Experiences aren’t quite as robust as American Express Experiences.

 Check out our article Get Special Entertainment Access with American Express Experiences.

-Even with the 5,000 bonus MQMs, and the Miles Boost®, you need to spend $75,000 a year for 20,000 MQMs.
-This card doesn’t come with all the travel protections you’d expect from an airline card — trip interruption insurance, trip and baggage delay reimbursement or travel accident insurance, for example — although you do get baggage insurance, return protection and extended warranty.
+Even with the Status Boost®, you need to spend $50,000 a year for 20,000 MQMs.
+This card doesn’t come with all the travel protections you’d expect from an airline card — trip interruption insurance, trip and baggage delay reimbursement, for example — although you do get baggage insurance and extended warranty.